openaccesstoimmigrants/EmpowerItaly/README.md

 And by observing it, it's possible to notice an interesting matter specially among the years 2020-2022.
 For most part of groups divided by education, there's an increse on the unemployment rate between 2020 and 2021 and afterwards a decrease.
 But in 2020 the unemployment was already pretty much lower than previous years.
 Hence, there's a decrease in employment in the country as also pointed by OECD in [this article](https://issuu.com/oecd.publishing/docs/italy-oecd-economic-outlook-november-2023).

-What makes us think that, if there's any factor impacting negatively the labour market, that would not be the number of immigrants arriving in Italy, because they're the most impacted by unemployment rates even though being very active and showing a small increase in the percentage of higher educated immigrants.

 ## 10. RDF assertion of the metadata

 ## LICENSE